reelyactive/barnowl/README.md

 Where to listen?
 ----------------

-__barnowl__ includes a TestListener (see the _Hello barnowl!_ example above) while all other listeners exist as separate software packages to keep the code as lightweight and modular as possible.
+__barnowl__ includes a TestListener (see the _Hello barnowl!_ example above) and a UdpListener (see the first example below) while all other listeners exist as separate software packages to keep the code as lightweight and modular as possible.
 The following table lists all these listener packages which integrate seamlessly with __barnowl__ in just two lines of code.

 | Listener package                                                  | Use with |
 |:------------------------------------------------------------------|:---------|